designing2026/designing2026.github.io/index.md

 | 4:15 | **Panel** |
 | 5:00 | **Closing & future of Designing** |

-**Accepted papers**:
-- _Executable Multi-Layered Software Models._ Lukáš Radoský and Ivan Polášek
-- _Designing business outcome-aligned cloud applications._ Mahesh Venkataraman, Koushik Vijayaraghavan and Ram Ramalingam
-- _Developing and Applying an Essence-based Description of the Attribute-Driven Design Method._ Stefan Malich, Humberto Cervantes and Rick Kazman.
-- _Design Spaces and How Software Designers Use Them: a sampler._ Mary Shaw and Marian Petre
-- _From Requirements to Architecture: An AI-Based Journey to Semi-Automatically Generate Software Architectures._ Tobias Eisenreich, Sandro Speth and Stefan Wagner
-- _Teaching Software Architecture Design - Building Intuition._ Gaurav Agerwala and Len Bass
-- _Investing in Software Design._ Steven Fraser and Dennis Mancl
-- _TAMVE: Properties of Design Technologies to Address Challenges to Software Design in the Era of Agility and Frameworks._ Timothy Lethbridge
-- _Weighted Metrics for the Development of Energy Efficient Software._ Déaglán Connolly Bree and Mel Ó Cinnéide
-- _The Architect in the Maze: On the Effective Usage of Automated Design Exploration._ J. Andres Diaz-Pace and David Garlan
-- _Co-Designing Resilient Socio-Technical Software Systems._ Tamara Lopez, Helen Sharp and Michel Wermelinger
-- _Challenges in Creating Effective Automated Design Environments: an experience report from the domain of generative manufacturing._ David Garlan, Bradley Schmerl, Javier Cámara and Rebekka Wohlrab
-- _Software Engineering Education: Towards Ethical, Reliable, and Beautiful Software._ Aikya Inuganti, Madhuri Goyal and Mohammad Samarah

 ## Organizing Committee

 - [Yuanfang Cai](https://www.cs.drexel.edu/~yfcai/) (Drexel University, USA)